 After the Storm’s Ryota Shinoda is one of Kore-eda’s garish and fascinating protagonists.
 His emotions are showcased on several social dimensions.
 One is generational, the natural fear of becoming our parents.
 Ryota, whose father was a gambler, is terrified of the notion that he—despite being more financially well-off—is becoming the same man as him.
 Even after his father dies does Ryota look back at his legacy with a sneering contempt.
 Another of these emotions comes from a place of cynicism.
 As a private detective, Ryota is a sleazy double-crosser who takes money from his clients and blackmails money from that same client’s target—in exchange for destroying evidence incriminating him/her.
 Ironically, Ryota profits over other people’s mistakes while he seems egregiously in-debt to his own.

 Ryota, who is many years divorced, bears a loose bond with his young son—who he desperately wants to form a relationship with.
-The moments between the two range from strangely (and humorously) endearing to touchingly heartfelt.
-In reality, Ryota wants to create the type of bond with his son he never found with his father, which in itself becomes a deeper question: is Ryota doing this for his son or for himself?
+The moments between the two range from strangely (and humorously) endearing to unstintingly profound.
+Ryota wants to create the type of bond with his son he never had with his father, soon the nature of their relationship becomes a deeper question: is Ryota doing this for his son or for himself?
 Yet, the bond between the two indisputable.
-His relationship with his wife Kyoko (Yōko Maki), however, bears only a mere glimpse of an old flame.
-It can almost be summed up when she tells Ryota, “playing The Game of Life with you is like a bad joke.”
+His relationship with his wife Kyoko (Yōko Maki), however, bears only a mere glimpse of an old spark.
+It can almost be summed up entirely when she tells Ryota (after offering to play a board game with her), “playing The Game of Life with you is like a bad joke.”

 Perhaps the most emblematic characteristic of Kore-eda’s entire cinematic output found in After the Storm is simply how good he’s become blocking and framing characters indoors.
-After the Storm’s best moments are simply it’s most intimate moments of family interaction between the walls of what he sees as a typical home.
-Kore-eda finds unforeseen insight in some unexpected moments—for example, Ryota secretly spying on his family afar becomes a study on the familial mystery that distances family members.
-But the simple coziness, even in the tight spaces of the grandmother’s apartment, give Kore-eda’s film an elegant environmental foothold that make his films not only distinctly Japanese, but tastefully homespun.
+After the Storm’s best moments are simply its most intimate moments of family interaction between the walls of what he sees as a typical home.
+Kore-eda finds unforeseen insight in some unexpected moments—for example, Ryota secretly spying on his family from afar becomes a study on the familial mystery that distances family members, and the forces that draw them together.
+But the simple coziness, even in the tight spaces of the grandmother’s apartment, give Kore-eda’s film an elegant environmental foothold that make his films not only distinctly Japanese, but homespun parables with universal appeal.

 Moments only appear small in Kore-eda’s films, but if you find yourself relating to one or two of aspects then, like me, you’ll find yourself appreciating the contextual enormity of Kore-eda’s films in all their moderate, painstakingly simple allure.
 A simple conversation between Ryota and his son Shingo, about what the boy wants to be when he grows up eventually leads to a question from son to father.
 “Are you who you wanted to be?”
-Shingo asks.
-Ryota pauses, quietly pondering, allowing enough doubt and hesitation for his reaction to haunt the rest of the film.
+Shingo asks him.
+Ryota pauses, quietly pondering, allowing enough doubt and hesitation for his reaction to haunt his entire arch in the film.
 There is nothing outwardly dramatic about Kore-eda or any of his films, but his little moments speak volumes.
 These days family dramas are either resigned to docile comedies or histrionic shouting matches.
 Kore-eda finds more efficacy in tiny gestures that compliment the most essential family moments.